 The Israeli model strictly forbids considering party affiliation as a factor in appointments.
-However, the legislature differentiates between political favoritism for civil service positions and favoritism for positions in the minister’s circle of trust.
-There it might be justified to need a worker who shares the minister’s views.
-Consequently, the Israeli legislature made an exemption in the form of positions of trust.
-I elaborated on these positions earlier, but I would like to restate that the list of positions exempt from tender is not closed.
+However, the legislature differentiates between political favoritism for civil service positions and favoritism for positions in the minister’s circle of trust, where it may be justifiable to place someone who shares the minister’s views.
+Consequently, the Israeli legislature made an exemption from purely meritocratic appointment-making in the form of positions of trust.
+While these positions have already been discussed, it should be emphasised that the list of positions exempt from tender is not a closed one.
 It has changed and increased over the years.
-Thus, this aspect of biased appointments in the Israeli model should be seen as an open floodgate, bringing us closer to the American model.
-On the other hand, one could argue that the legislature tried to mitigate biased appointments by limiting them in time.
+Thus, this aspect of biased appointments in the Israeli model could be seen as an open floodgate, edging Israel closer to the American model.
+However, it is also arguable the Knesset tried to mitigate biased appointments by limiting them to a specific time period.
 Indeed, positions of trust are limited to the minister’s term.
 Still, the candidate chosen for the position of trust is not blocked from being appointed to another such position, be it for the same minister or another one.
-We see the same political aspect in the British model.
+This practice can also be seen in the British model.
 However, unlike the Israeli model, the British one sets a very low cap on positions of trust, with no possibility of changing it.
-In addition to the British and Israeli models, the politicization in the American one is striking.
-So is the weight it gives to political influence – far greater than is seen in the British meritocratic model or the Israeli model.
-Following much criticism against the politicization of the American civil service, the trend of political appointments diminished.
-However, there are still many positions based on party affiliation.
+In comparison to the British, and even the Israeli one, the politicization in the American model is striking, as is the weight it gives to political influence, which far exceeds that seen in the British meritocratic model or the Israeli model.
+While the trend favoring political appointments has diminished in the United States, following substantial criticism of the politicization of the American civil service, there are still many positions based on party affiliation.
 When a candidate is evaluated, party affiliation is an acceptable factor.
-Thus, the US civil service model is not free of political appointments.
-Some designated appointments are made as positions of trust, while in some appointments political affiliation is part of the criteria when evaluating a candidate for the position.
+Therefore, the U.S. civil service model is not free of political appointments; some designated appointments are made as positions of trust, while for some appointments, political affiliation is part of the criteria when evaluating a candidate for the position.